-HESA 6213 Higher Education Student Personnel Services Prerequisites: HESA 6173 or consent of instructor.
+Prerequisites: HESA 6173 or consent of instructor.

-Description: Higher education student personnel services such as: admissions, orientation, student activities, financial aids, housing, and counseling.
-Previously offered as SDEV 6213.
+Description: Higher education student personnel services such as: admissions, orientation, student activities, financial aids, housing, and

 HESA 6233 Critical Issues in Higher Education and Student Affairs

 Description: Issues that have shaped and are shaping the practice of higher education and student affairs administration in American society.